portworx/lcfs/fs/README.md

 Fsync is disabled on all files and layers are made persistent when needed.
 Syncing dirty pages are usually triggered on last close of a file, with the exception of files in global file system.

+rmdir

+rmdir in global file system layer (layer 0) may succeed even when directory is not empty.
+This helps docker daemon to delete directories no longer needed without iterating over the directory sub-tree.

 ioctls

 There is support for a few ioctls for operations like creating/removing/loading/unloading layers.
 Currently, ioctls are supported only on the snapshot root directory.

 Copying Up(COW, Redirect-On-Write)

 When a shared file is modified in a layer, its metadata is copied up completely which includes the inode, whole directory or whole bmap depending on the type of file, all the extended attributes etc).

 Initially after a copy up of an inode, user data of file is shared between newly copied up inode and original inode and copy-up of user data happens in units of 4KB as and when user data gets modified in the layer.
 While copying up a page, if a whole page is modified, then old data does not have to be read-in.
 New data is written to a new location and old data block is untouched.